 The earliest government high schools depended a great deal for their reputation on their students’ examination successes.
 In post-elementary Catholic schools for boys, success in public examinations contributed to the building of a Catholic middle class.
-Others were less enthusiastic, especially those Catholic schools for girls who defined their mission as the making of refined and accomplished Catholic wives and mothers.
+Others were less enthusiastic, especially those Catholic schools for girls which defined their mission as the making of refined and accomplished Catholic wives and mothers.
 Nor were some of the Protestant elite boys’ schools happy with the increasing importance of public examination results.
-Turning boys into examination swats was contrary to the forms of masculinity they advocated, dependent less on student achievements in chapel and schoolroom, than the sports field.
+Turning boys into examination swats was contrary to the forms of masculinity they advocated, dependent less on student achievements in chapel, schoolroom and examination hall, than the sports field.

 By the early twentieth century these developments were increasingly challenged.
 From sources aligned to the New Education came criticism of and occasionally revulsion from the nature and dominance of the different testing regimes.
 Payment by results was a target, eventually to be modified if not to disappear altogether.
 New, more practical subjects, such as nature study were introduced to the curriculum in primary schools.
 State directors of education often sought to reduce the power of the universities over the secondary school curriculum especially as the idea took hold that all young people (increasingly described as adolescents) would benefit from prolonged school attendance.